nv-morpheus/MRC/docs/quickstart/cpp/ex00_simple_pipeline/README.md

                                     }));
 ```

 In our example, the `map` operator takes a lambda that will be called for each value that passes through the node.
 The result returned by this lambda will be passed on to the next downstream node.
-Our lambda is very simple, only multipling the input value by `2.5` and returning a `float`. * Mstack: Is the template type R better thought of as the "return value" or the node, or the expected input of the following sink, (or both as they mean basically the same thing I guess) */
+Our lambda is very simple, only multipling the input value by `2.5` and returning a `float`.

 ## Creating the Sink